 An MToken (hardware or software) is required to log in to the cluster.
 When logging in, you will need to give both the passcode it displays at time of login as well as your UMICH password in order to authenticate.
 If you already have an MToken, you can ignore the rest of this section.

 If you need an MToken, follow the instructions at Obtaining, Activating, and Using an MToken.

 You do not need to bring your own laptop to class.
-The classroom contains Mac OS X computers, which require your uniqname and UMICH password to login, that have all necessary software pre-loaded.
+The classroom contains Mac OS X computers, which require your uniqname and UMICH password to login, and that have all necessary software pre-loaded.